coderefinery/social-coding/content/software-licensing.md

 * **Licensing Goal**: You want to enforce **reciprocity** (share-alike), preventing third parties from incorporating your algorithm into proprietary, closed-source software without sharing their modifications.
 * **Legal Reality**: Mathematical concepts and formulas themselves are not copyrightable, but your specific code implementation is fully protected by copyright.
 Applying a copyleft license legally binds anyone who distributes modified versions of your implementation to release their source code under matching reciprocal terms.
-* **JLA Selection Strategy**: To enforce reciprocal sharing, you must mandate that downstream distributors disclose their modified source code (`Disclose source`) and license their derivative works under matching terms (`Copyleft/Share a.`).
+* **JLA Selection Strategy**: To enforce reciprocal sharing, you must mandate that downstream distributors disclose their modified source code (`Disclose source`) and license their adaptations or combined worrks under matching terms (`Copyleft/Share a.`).

 :::{solution}
 **What to select in the JLA interface:**